Non-payment during construction is a very common issue in the building industry, BUT there are ways you can ensure you get paid on time!

 In WA the Magistrates Court deals with civil matters up to a value of $75,000.
 The types of matters that are dealt with in Magistrate’s Court include debt or damages claims and consumer/trader claims.
 Some matters, such as building services complaints, are not dealt with by the Magistrate’s Court and come under the jurisdiction of Building and Energy or SAT.

-For disputes up to a value of $10,000 parties are not represented by lawyers.
+Parties are not represented by lawyers when dealing with disputes up to a value of $10,000.
+When the dispute is valued over $10,000 the parties have the option to self-represent are not represented by lawyers.
 The fees for Magistrates Court are also reasonably low.

 Despite this, preparing for court is a very time consuming and costly exercise.
 Taking a matter to court may also come with a significant psychological burden.
 Before proceeding to court, it is worthwhile considering whether there is any opportunity to resolve the dispute in another way.